 Before the coronavirus pandemic began, New Zealand's disposable glove annual usage was 350 million gloves; a small user globally compared to the USA who used a staggering 120 billion disposable gloves a year.
 As the world grows increasingly familiar with masks, sanitiser and personal protective equipment (PPE), the number of gloves we use is also rocketing.

 Eagle Protect sells disposable gloves and clothing to the food and medical sectors.
-We hold the unique industry distinction of being a certified B Corporation™.
+We hold the unique industry distinction of being a certified B Corporation®.
 This means that Eagle Protect meets a high standard of social and environmental performance, transparency and accountability.

 - Finally, Eagle Protect aims to limit the environmental impact of disposable gloves, finding better quality raw materials and improving glove design to reduce product failure and waste.
+Click below to see Eagle's latest environmental and social impact report.

-Listen to the whole interview to find out more about how Eagle Protect is leading its industry in positive environmental impact and to learn what the future might hold for the health and food sectors.
-Click below as well to see Eagle's latest environmental and social impact report.
+Listen to this Great.com interview with Steve Ardagh, CEO of Eagle Protect™ to find out more about how Eagle Protect is leading our industry in a positive environmental impact and to learn what the future might hold for the health and food sectors.
+This series, 'Great.com Talks with' is an antidote to negative news stories that aims to shed light on organisations and experts whose work is making a positive impact on the world.